Pseudo-Goldstone mode in altermagnetic $\alpha$-MnTe: high-field electron spin resonance studies

+We observe a small constant linewidth of about $50$~mT (equivalent to $\sim 70$~mK) below the temperature of nearly $30$~K. This suggests that some other, temperature-independent factor becomes more important than the magnon collisions.
+We attribute this relaxation mechanism as the scattering of magnons on ubiquitous crystal defects.
+In the present case, effective $\sim 70$~mK residual damping is only $\sim 10^{-3}$ of the leading exchange interaction $J_{c}/\kb=46.3$~K. This is a fine effect in $\alpha$-MnTe.
+Some further details are discussed in Supplemental Material~\cite{SuppMatMnTe} (see also Refs.~\cite{ZhitomirskyChernyshev_RMP_2013_DecayReview,ChernyshevZhitomirsky_PRL_2012_BNPOspinecho,ShpyrkoIsaacs_Nature_2007_AntiferromagneticDomians,PetschShen_PRB_2025_impurityrelaxation}).

+\textit{Conclusions.} Summarizing, we studied the low-energy spin dynamics of altermagnetic $\alpha$-MnTe by means of high-field AFMR, with the magnetic field applied along the easy anisotropy plane.
+We have tracked the frequency-field, angular, and temperature dependencies of the pseudo-Goldstone mode below $T_\mathrm{N}$.
+The detected low-frequency AFMR mode has $g_\mathrm{eff} = 2.01$ which (together with the observed isotropic AFMR field behavior) agrees with the quenched orbital momenta for Mn$^{2+}$ ions.
+At low temperatures, the mode is remarkably narrow, but exhibits substantial broadening with increasing temperature.
+We interpret such a behavior in terms of the magnon-magnon scattering.

-This work was supported by the Deutsche Forschungsgemeinschaft through the W\"{u}rzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - $ct.qmat$ (EXC 2147, project No.\ 390858490) and the SFB 1143 (Project No.\ 247310070), as well as by HLD at HZDR, member of the European Magnetic Field Laboratory (EMFL).
+\textit{Acknowledgments.} This work was supported by the Deutsche Forschungsgemeinschaft through the W\"{u}rzburg-Dresden Cluster of Excellence $ctd.qmat$ --- Complexity, Topology and Dynamics in Quantum Matter (EXC 2147, Project No.\ 390858490) and the SFB 1143 (Project No.\ 247310070), as well as by HLD at HZDR, member of the European Magnetic Field Laboratory (EMFL).
 We thank V. Hasse for technical assistance with the crystal growth, and M. Uhlarz for help with the Laue-diffraction crystal characterization.

 \foreach \x in {1,...,\numbersupplementpages} {